Recovery in Asia M&A, stuck at 8-year-lows, rests on macro conditions

 Elsewhere in the region, takeovers of listed companies in Australia, activist-driven transactions in Japan and sales of digital infrastructure assets in Southeast Asia would also drive deals next year, bankers said.

-(Reporting by Kane Wu, Additional reporting by Yantoultra Ngui in Singapore; Editing by Anshuman Daga)
+(Reporting by Kane Wu; Additional reporting by Yantoultra Ngui in Singapore; Editing by Anshuman Daga and Bradley Perrett)

 ((kane.wu@thomsonreuters.com; +85228436590; Reuters Messaging: kane.wu.thomsonreuters.com@reuters.net))